-The Graduate Certificate in Public Administration provides graduate-level continuing education for both in-service and pre-career students.
+The Graduate Certificate in Public Administration is designed to provide students with enhanced knowledge and skills in public service.
 This program is offered completely online.

 |Total Credit Hours Required:|

 - PAD 6035 Public Administration in the Policy Process (3 credit hours)

 - PAD 6037 Public Organization Management (3 credit hours)

 - PAD 6053 Public Administrators in the Governance Process (3 credit hours)

 - PAD 6227 Public Budgeting (3 credit hours)

 - PAD 6417 Human Resource Management (3 credit hours)